 The policyholder can visit StrengthenYourRoof.com or call the dedicated NCIUA staff at 1-844-NCROOFS (844-627-6637).

 Yes.
-Please call the dedicated NCIUA staff at 1-844-NCROOFS (844-627-6637).
+Call the dedicated NCIUA staff at 1-844-NCROOFS (844-627-6637) for assistance.

 For the policyholder's convenience, the Strengthen Your Roof Grant Program provides a list of Participating Contractors who are experienced and knowledgeable about IBHS and the IBHS FORTIFIED Roof™ program.
 The list of Participating Contractors, along with counties they serve, can be found on the StrengthenYourRoof.com website.
 Policyholders may select a contractor from this listing or a contractor of their choice to work directly with the assigned FORTIFIED Evaluator.

 Yes.
-If a policyholder would like to select a contractor who is not on the list, please call 1-844-NCROOFS (844-627-6637).
+If a policyholder would like to select a contractor who is not on the list, call 1-844-NCROOFS (844-627-6637).

 If a contractor wants to participate in the Strengthen Your Roof Pilot Grant Program, the contractor can send an email to NCROOFS@ncjua.com or call 1-844-NCROOFS (844-627-6637).

-Participating Contractors are insured, experienced in IBHS construction and understand NCIUA's Grant Program.
+Participating Contractors are insured, experienced in IBHS construction, and understand NCIUA's Grant Program.
 NOTE: NCIUA does not guarantee any work performed by Participating Contractors or FORTIFIED Evaluators.
 In addition, NCIUA does not guarantee the quality or performance of any service performed or materials used on the roof.
 NCIUA does not warranty any workmanship by any Participating Contractor or FORTIFIED Evaluator.

 Yes.
-Contractors may use their own bid sheets to provide an initial FORTIFIED Roof replacement quote to the policyholder.
+Contractors may use their own bid sheets to provide an initial IBHS FORTIFIED Roof™ replacement quote to the policyholder.
 NCIUA will contact the contractor to ensure he or she understands the grant process and the role of the FORTIFIED Evaluator.
-NCIUA will also send the contractor the IBHS Bid Sheet, an IBHS Re-roofing Checklist, and an IBHS Compliance Form.
-It is important to remind the contractor not to start work until an approved FORTIFIED Evaluator has been assigned.
+It is important to remind the contractor not to begin work until an approved FORTIFIED Evaluator has been assigned.

-It may be helpful to ask your contractor to separate the FORTIFIED upgrade cost from the basic roof replacement.
+It will be helpful to ask your contractor to separate the FORTIFIED upgrade cost from the basic roof replacement.
 Separating the cost of the FORTIFIED upgrade from the basic roof replacement will assist you in understanding the savings associated with the grant.

 Work may begin when the FORTIFIED Evaluator is assigned and has coordinated the installation process with the selected contractor.
 It is critical to have the Evaluator be part of the process from the beginning to help ensure all elements required to obtain the IBHS FORTIFIED Roof™ designation have been reviewed.

-Once the policyholder has been accepted into the Grant Program and has selected their contractor, a FORTIFIED Evaluator will be assigned by the Strengthen Your Roof team.
-The FORTIFIED Evaluator will provide guidance throughout the entire process of replacing the current roof with a FORTIFIED Roof.
-The FORTIFIED Evaluator works with the policyholder and contractor to successfully receive the FORTIFIED Roof™ designation.
+The FORTIFIED Evaluator will provide guidance throughout the entire process of replacing the current roof with an IBHS FORTIFIED Roof™.
+The FORTIFIED Evaluator works with the policyholder and contractor to successfully receive the IBHS FORTIFIED Roof™ designation.

 A bid is not required before or during the application process.
 The policyholder only needs to complete the application, confirm the policy number, and submit at least 4 photos of the property.